 Real stories

 Read real stories from people whose lives have been affected by pain medication.
-Pain medication addiction can affect everyone and everyone’s story is unique to them.
+Pain can affect everyone and everyone’s story is unique to them.
 Taking action and asking for help is the first step to managing your pain.

 Lisa’s story